Skip to main content

 PT-141 (Bremelanotide), a melanocortin receptor agonist, primarily addresses sexual dysfunction by acting on central nervous system pathways.
 While its direct metabolic impact is not primary, improved sexual health and intimacy can significantly reduce psychological stress, which in turn positively influences the HPA axis and overall metabolic resilience.
 The mind-body connection is undeniable; addressing one aspect of well-being often creates positive ripple effects across others.

 Pentadeca Arginate (PDA), a synthetic peptide derived from BPC-157, exhibits potent regenerative and anti-inflammatory properties.
 Its actions include promoting angiogenesis (formation of new blood vessels), accelerating wound healing, and modulating inflammatory cytokines.
-Chronic low-grade inflammation is a well-established driver of and metabolic syndrome.
+Chronic low-grade inflammation is a well-established driver of insulin resistance and metabolic syndrome.

 By reducing systemic inflammation and supporting tissue integrity, PDA can indirectly improve cellular responsiveness to insulin and other metabolic hormones, creating a more favorable metabolic environment.
 Its potential role in gut health, by promoting mucosal healing, also bears significance, as gut dysbiosis and intestinal permeability are increasingly recognized as contributors to metabolic dysfunction.